tehnub a year ago

 Another very good tool for 3-way merges is meld, but the macOS port (where I do most of my development work on) is not very good, mostly because the GTK macOS port isn't very good.

-• alimbada 2 days ago
+• alimbada a year ago

 I tried Meld for 3-way merges and while it seemed ok I prefer P4Merge.
 It's free, but not open source.
 If I'm using Jetbrains tools though, I'll always use the built in merge tool as it's the most intuitive to use in my experience.

-• rationably 2 days ago
+• rationably a year ago

 > yet to see anything better.